 Don't buy engagement or followers

-You purchase them because you think it will help you attach more real people.
+You purchase them because you think it will help you attract more real people.
 It won't be organic as they try to claim it will be.
 You will accumulate fake, vanity followers that you've simply paid for to follow and engage with your account.
 But, you're fooling yourself.
 Fake engagement won't give you sales.
-Better content and hussle for what your viewers need will.
+Better content and hussle for what your viewers want will.

 REMOVE ACCOUNTS THAT try to follow you and HAVE NO PROFILE PICTURE, very few Posts and excessive followers.
 Even moreso if the account has A vague profile.

 There's no reason an account with 0 posts, no profile picture and vague profile info should have thousands of accounts following it, unless it's an inactive account, or it's a bot.
 And if it's inactive or used by a bot, then it's not a real follower.
 Remove that follower!
 Okay, okay, so I have one friend who has an account like that, but that's it.
 One.
 And "Social Audit Pro" labeled it as a highly suspicious follower, as it should, because that account has not liked or commented on my posts on IG for a long, long time.

 See what accounts your "followers" follow.
 If they are public accounts, you can do this, and that will tell you a lot about what that account is about, if that account is even about anything at all, and it will help you make a decision on whether to accept their follow request or even whether to interact with their content or follow them back.
 Many accounts decide to go private during the early morning hours because that's when a lot of fake/bot followers start following people and they don't want to have to remove fake followers.
 You may choose to do this too.

 HOW TO AVOID SCAMS